 Recent international agreements call for biological reference points which are related to maximum sustainable yield.
-The ICES Comprehensive Fisheries Evaluation Working Group (Anon., MS 1996) reviewed the management implications of two agreements; The Code of Conduct for Responsible Fisheries adopted by the FAO Committee on Fisheries in November 1995 (FAO, 1996), and the agreement on the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks adopted by the United Nations General Assembly in August 1995 (UN, 1995).
-The Working Group concluded that these conventions require that fisheries management systems have the following qualities:
+The ICES Comprehensive Fisheries Evaluation Working Group reviewed the management implications of two agreements, which Canada has signed; The Code of Conduct for Responsible Fisheries adopted by the FAO Committee on Fisheries in November 1995, and the agreement on the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks adopted by the United Nations General Assembly in August 1995 (Anon 1996a).
+The working group concluded that these conventions require that fisheries management systems have the following qualities:

-- Fishing should be limited to sustainable levels - Uncertainty should not be a reason to maintain high fishing mortality - Stock biomass should be kept above that which will produce maximum sustainable yield (B{msy}) - Fishing mortality should be kept below that which will produce $MSY(F{msy})$ - There should be only low probability that biomass might fall below B{msy} and that fishing mortality should rise above F{msy} .
+Fishing should be limited to sustainable levels

+Uncertainty should not be a reason to maintain high fishing mortality

+Stock biomass should be kept above that which will produce maximum sustainable yield (B{MSY})

+Fishing mortality should be kept below that which will produce MSY (F{MSY})

+There should be only low probability that biomass might fall below B{MSY} and that fishing mortality should rise above F{MSY} .

-In the absence of other information, F{msy} would be a limit reference point and fisheries management strategies should insure that the risk of exceeding F{msy} is very low.
-B{msy} could be interpreted as a stock rebuilding target.
-If a stock falls below B{msy} , steps should be taken to promote stock rebuilding (e.g. reduce fishing).
-If a stock is assessed to be above B{msy} , fishing mortality should not exceed F{msy} .
+In the absence of other information, reference points related to MSY would be limit reference points which set boundaries intended to constrain harvesting within safe biological limits.
+Fisheries management strategies shall ensure that the risk of exceeding limit reference points is very low.
+If a stock falls below a limit reference point, management action should be initiated to facilitate stock recovery.
+A second class of reference points called target reference points are intended to meet management objectives which are not only related to conservation.
+Fisheries management strategies shall ensure that target reference points are not exceeded on average and that limit reference points are rarely exceeded.

 The current eastern Canadian groundfish and herring management strategy does not explicitly recognize MSY and further research is required to implement these agreements.
+The eastern

-The management strategy has been to maintain fishing mortalities constant at reference levels defined by yield-perrecruit analyses which consider only fish growth and mortality and not the relationship between stock size, recruitment and fishing mortality.
+Canadian groundfish and herring management strategy has been to maintain fishing mortalities constant at reference levels defined by yield-per-recruit analyses which consider only fish growth and mortality and not the relationship between stock size, recruitment and fishing mortality.
 Stock production models have been used to estimate MSY.
 Traditional models of this type implicitly assume a relationship between stock and recruitment.
-Agestructured production models, which are described here, explicitly fit stock-recruitment relationships and apply them along with yield-per-recruit and spawning stock biomass per recruit considerations.
+Age-structured production models, which are described here, explicitly fit stock recruitment relationships and apply them along with yield per recruit and spawning stock biomass (S) per recruit considerations.

-This paper presents an example of age-structured production modeling using data from the southern Gulf of St. Lawrence (NAFO Div.
-4TVn (N-A)) cod stock as a case study.
+This paper presents an example of age-structured production modeling using data from the southern Gulf of St. Lawrence (NAFO 4TVn (N-A)) cod stock as a case study.
 It is meant as an illustration only.
 There is currently considerable uncertainty about natural mortality of this stock, and it is possible that the population estimates used in this study are biased.
-However, it is hoped the example promotes discussion of the appropriate use of this type of modeling for defining fisheries management strategies.
+However, I hope the example promote discussion of the appropriate use of this type of modeling for defining fisheries management strategies.